thriveweb/passion-family-dental/content/pages/about.md

 teamMembers:
   - description: >-
-      Dr. Sam is a passionate North Lakes local who cares about the Moreton Bay community oral health and want to establish a long lasting patient-dentist relationship with the neighbourhood.
+      Dr. Sam is a passionate North Lakes local who cares about the Moreton Bay community oral health and wants to establish a long lasting patient-dentist relationship with the neighbourhood.

       He likes to spend time to thoroughly explain your oral health condition and provide tailored made treatment options to suit individual needs.
 He